xcart/xc5-manual/en/taxes/setting_up_vat_gst.md

 This article explains how to set up and enable VAT / GST calculation using the module "Value Added Tax / Goods and Services Tax" for X-Cart 5.

+A video tutorial is also available:

+*   {% link "Video: Setting up VAT with the module "EU and UK VAT / GST" ref_wcorpZyz %}
+    (Note that the video is based on an older version of the module, so be prepared to find a few differences in the user interface; however, the general idea is the same.)

 ## Configuring VAT / GST

 Before you configure your VAT / GST tax: